By: Adam Shoulders and Kurt Stubbs II

 FEATURING THE NATION’S BEST UNDERCLASSMEN

-The 7th annual CrossRoads Elite Invitational will be held May 31-June 2nd, 2019 in Indianapolis, Indiana at Plainfield High School’s beautiful 6-court basketball field house.
+The 8th annual CrossRoads Elite Invitational will be held JUNE 5-7, 2020 in Indianapolis, Indiana at Plainfield High School’s beautiful 6-court basketball field house.

 The invite-only camp, which has housed some of the games brightest stars, features the nations best high school underclassmen.